allie/eterlite/README.md

 Eterlite for macOS is packaged as a disk image.
 Open `Eterlite.dmg`, then drag the `Eterlite.app` into your `Applications` folder and open it. **Note: you may need to right-click on the application and choose "Open".** This is because the macOS version is not notarized, and launching the software this way allows you to run apps from unauthorized developers.

 ### Windows
-Eterlite for Windows is (for now) packaged as a portable executable, meaning you simply need to run `Eterlite.exe` to launch the client; no installation is required.
+Eterlite for Windows is packaged as a portable executable, meaning you simply need to run `Eterlite.exe` to launch the client; no installation is required.

 ### Linux
-Linux users will need to build Eterlite from the source.
-See the Development section below for more information on how to build it on your system.
+Eterlite for Linux is packaged as an AppImage, meaning you likely will only need to double-click `Eterlite.AppImage` to launch the client; no installation is required.

 ## Usage
 The Eterlite interface has several components: